February 19, 2015

 In the past several years, a number of antitrust actions have been filed against American Express relating to its anti-steering rules, or “ASRs.”
 Plaintiffs in these actions have contended the ASRs are anti-competititve and have allowed American Express to artificially inflate the fees it charges to merchants.
 ASRs prevent merchants from using price and other means to steer customers to less costly forms of payment, thereby insulating American Express from competition.

-NPR believes the antitrust claims against American Express are strong.
-NPR will be representing large retail and merchant clients with significant discount fees in direct actions against American Express.
-NPR has significant experience representing Fortune 100 and 500 companies in similar litigation against Visa and Mastercard.
-If your, or your client’s, company is a large retailer or merchant and has significant discount fees paid to American Express, please contact Nix Patterson & Roach to fully explore the possibilities for recovery.
+NP believes the antitrust claims against American Express are strong.
+NP will be representing large retail and merchant clients with significant discount fees in direct actions against American Express.
+NP has significant experience representing Fortune 100 and 500 companies in similar litigation against Visa and Mastercard.
+If your, or your client’s, company is a large retailer or merchant and has significant discount fees paid to American Express, please contact Nix Patterson to fully explore the possibilities for recovery.